Capacity of Finite-State Channels with Delayed Feedback: Computable Bounds On Delayed Feedback Capacity

 where, clearly, $\tilde{f}:\tilde{\mathcal X}\times \tilde{\mathcal{Y}}\times\tilde{\mathcal{S}}\to \tilde{\mathcal S}$ is a time-invariant function of $(\tilde{s}_{t-1}, \tilde{x}_t, \tilde{y}_t)$.
 Thus, the unifilar property holds in this case. \item Conditioned on the previous channel state $\tilde{S}_{t-1}$ and the channel input $\tilde{X}_t$, the channel output $\tilde{Y}_t$ is independent of any other previous states, inputs, and outputs.
 Specifically, note that $\tilde{s}_{t-1}$ includes the pair $(s_{t-d},x_{t-d+1})$, and therefore it implies that

 due to the fact that the redefined channel output $\tilde{y}_t$ is the original channel output at time $(t-d+1)$. \item The initial state $\tilde{S}_0$ is known both to the encoder and to the decoder, as required.
 As shown above, the redefined channel is a FSC.
-Additionally, at each time-step $t$, the encoder knows all previous channel outputs $\tilde{y}^{t-1}$, as required in the case of instantaneous feedback. \end{itemize}

-We note that following our proposed transformation, the decoder does not have access to the last $d$ channel outputs.
-Thus, the resulting capacity of the transformed channel is a lower bound on the delayed feedback capacity of the original channel.
-However, this reduction in the block length has a vanishing effect on the limiting capacity as $d$ is assumed to be finite while $n$ grows large.
-Now, given an input sequence, the corresponding outputs of the redefined FSC are drawn according to the statistics of the original channel model.
+Additionally, at each time-step $t$, the encoder knows all previous channel outputs $\tilde{y}^{t-1}$, as required in the case of instantaneous feedback. \end{itemize} Now, given an input sequence, the corresponding outputs of the redefined FSC are drawn according to the statistics of the original channel model.
 Furthermore, maximizing over $P(\tilde{x}^n\|\tilde{y}^{n-1})$ is equivalent to maximizing over $P(x^n\|y^{n-d})$.
 Therefore, we can deduce that the capacity of the original channel with delayed feedback can be computed as

 while reformulating the channel model as described above.